eXistenZNL/Docker-Builder/README.md

 ## Automated builds

-The containers are automatically rebuilt and tested every week to make sure they are up to date.
+The containers are automatically rebuilt and tested every week to make sure they are up-to-date.

-## Version matrix
+## Versions

 > Tags ending with a `-description` install packages from different repositories to keep up with the latest PHP
 > versions.
 These are probably short-lived and will be replaced with their default counterpart as soon as these PHP